wangzih98/MAN/README.md

 ## Data for Experiments

-The data can be downloaded in this link.
+The data can be downloaded in this link (https://pan.baidu.com/s/178dmLJS6B8vhuAnkclT9Yw) password：vlyy.

 ## Training Your Model